-The black hole information loss paradox suggests that certain fundamental principles of modern physics, namely, unitarity, the applicability of local quantum field theory in describing black hole evaporation, general covariance, the Bekenstein-Hawking entropy relation with the Boltzman entropy of the black hole, and the existence of a semi-classical observer capable of retrieving information from Hawking radiation cannot all simultaneously hold \cite{Ong:2016iwi, Mann:2025ojd, PhysRevD.48.3743, Raju:2020smc}.
-Further, to resolve such issues, one perhaps needs to take non-perturbative effects into account.
-These non-perturbative effects may be less dominant than the semiclassical contributions during the initial stages of evaporation; however they can accumulate and provide a significant contribution over the lifetime of the black hole.
-The relevance of these effects depends upon several factors such as the dimensions of spacetime \cite{PhysRevD.102.026016}, the memory burden effect \cite{PhysRevD.110.056029, PhysRevD.102.103523}, fluctuations in the gravitational degrees of freedom \cite{PhysRevD.47.2446}, existence of critical regimes and instabilities \cite{PhysRevD.102.103523, PhysRevD.54.7490}, etc. The identification that the Bekenstein-Hawking entropy of a black hole is proportional to its Boltzmann entropy \cite{PhysRevD.7.2333} relies on the semiclassical approximation.
-However, it has been argued in \cite{Mann:2025ojd} that the non-perturbative effects can lead to the breakdown of the semiclassical approximation and can allow the Boltzmann entropy inside a black hole to be greater than its Bekenstein-Hawking entropy.
-In particular, \cite{Mann:2025ojd} analyzed the isentropic absorption of charged particles by a Reisner-Nordstrom black hole within WKB approximation and proposed that such a process could be a non-perturbative way through which entropy bound can be exceeded.
-In this article, we consider the isentropic absorption of charged particles by a stationary axi-symmetric black hole within WKB approximation processes and discuss implications in the context of the entropy bound.
+All the considerations highlighted above are directly relevant for the black hole information loss paradox, which reveal tensions among fundamental principles: unitarity, local quantum field theory, general covariance, the identification of Bekenstein–Hawking entropy with Boltzmann entropy, and the existence of a semiclassical observer retrieving information from Hawking radiation cannot all simultaneously hold \cite{Ong:2016iwi, Mann:2025ojd, PhysRevD.48.3743, Raju:2020smc}.
+One possible resolution is that non-perturbative effects—though negligible in the early stages of evaporation—can accumulate and become significant over the black hole’s lifetime.
+Such effects may depend on spacetime dimensionality \cite{PhysRevD.102.026016}, memory burden phenomena \cite{PhysRevD.110.056029, PhysRevD.102.103523}, fluctuations in gravitational degrees of freedom \cite{PhysRevD.47.2446}, or critical instabilities \cite{PhysRevD.102.103523, PhysRevD.54.7490}.
+Although the non-perturbative mechanisms operate through distinct physical channels, they share a common capacity to accumulate effects gradually and ultimately perhaps dominate the entropy dynamics, thereby breaking the semiclassical predictions.
+Importantly, while the identification of Bekenstein–Hawking entropy with Boltzmann entropy is semiclassical \cite{PhysRevD.7.2333}, it has been argued in \cite{Mann:2025ojd} that non-perturbative contributions can break this equivalence and allow the Boltzmann entropy to exceed the Bekenstein–Hawking value.
+In particular, \cite{Mann:2025ojd} analysed the isentropic absorption of charged particles by a Reissner–Nordström black hole within the WKB approximation, suggesting that such a process may serve as a non-perturbative channel for exceeding entropy bounds.